-During the second session, Dr. Ranjan Banerjee (Dean at S. P. Jain Institute of Management & Research (SPJIMR), gave a brief introduction on Status of Higher Education in India.
+During the second session, Dr. Rangan Banerjee (Head of the Department of Energy Science and Engineering at IIT Bombay), gave a brief introduction on Status of Higher Education in India.
 He spoke about the responsibilities of University Grant Commission (UGC), All India Council for Technical Education (AICTE), National Assessment and Accreditation Council (NAAC) and National Board of Accreditation (NBA).

 Prof. Deepak B Phatak, discussed Fundamental Responsibilities of a Teacher.
 He emphasized on Time, Concern, Encouragement & Empowerment, Adaptability and Ethics for a Teacher.